mateomcalli/gatorgaming_website/website/README.md

 TODO:

-- Change the HomeContent image to relative path in the public folder
+- Design and implement a mobile navbar that I can just put in every page

-- Finish hero lines, inconsistencies with length on different devices
+- Design website for mobile devices :(